intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/QuickStart/hpo.md

 ####  Search the Model Architecture

 To search the model architecture, use the decorator `@hpo.plmodel()` to turn the model into a searchable object.
-Put the arguments that needs to be searched in the init arguments and use the arguments to construct the model.
+Put the arguments that you want to search in the init arguments and use the arguments to construct the model.
 The arguments can be either space or non-space values, as shown below.

 ```python
 import bigdl.nano.automl.hpo.space as space